joseAcevesG/phishingMailAI/apps/frontend/README.md

 ## 🔍 Overview

 This frontend is a modern, responsive React single-page application (SPA) written in TypeScript and styled with vanilla CSS.
-It communicates securely with the backend via HTTP-only cookies and integrates Stytch for passwordless authentication using magic links.
+It communicates securely with the backend via HTTP-only cookies and integrates Stytch for password or passwordless authentication using magic links.

 **Key Features:**

-- Authentication via Stytch magic links
+- Authentication via Stytch password or magic links
 - `.eml` file upload with phishing detection results via GPT-4o
 - Reusable components (`UploadForm`, `ResultView`, etc.)
 - Protected routes with React Router